15 Bucket List Hot Spots To See the Northern Lights Starting in September

-One of the most enchanting natural phenomena in the Northern Hemisphere is the Northern Lights, also known as Aurora Borealis.
-On the proper night, with perfect weather conditions and peak solar activity, you can see the stunning lights that paint the night sky.
-Here are some of the best places to view the Northern Lights.
+One of the most enchanting natural phenomena in the Northern Hemisphere is the Northern Lights, also known as the Aurora Borealis.

-Image Credit: surangastock/Depositphotos.com
+Image Credit: contas30/Depositphotos.com.

-2. Westfjords, Iceland
+3. Westfjords, Iceland

 Iceland, Gullfoss waterfall.
 Captivating scene with rainbow of Gullfoss waterfall that is most powerful waterfall in Iceland and Europe.
 Picturesque summer scene with amazing Icelandic waterfall.